JakeSteam/blog-programming/_posts/2018-11-25-ensuring-your-android-apps-quality-with-firebase-crashlytics.md

 #### Keys

-You can also add custom “keys” to your crashes.
+You can also add custom "keys" to your crashes.
 This is useful for recording the current state of a user when the crash occurred, for example if they are a new or returning user.
 This is done using `Crashlytics.setString`, `.setBool`, `setDouble`, `setFloat`, or `setInt`.
-These functions all take a key string (e.g. “isNewUser”), and a value (e.g. “true”).
+These functions all take a key string (e.g. "isNewUser"), and a value (e.g. "true").
 These can be overwritten at any time.

 #### Identifiers